Where to find and film elephants in Zimbabwe

 Dry season (July to October) is the best time to spot these animals via waterholes and rivers.
 Sunny, clear skies and an absence of mosquitoes are the other advantages of visiting at this time of year.
 The dry season is also best because of the road situation in the parks.
 Travelling in the wet season will be difficult since the roads are hard to maneuver during the season

 Film fixers in Zimbabwe to help you film in Zimbabwe

 All our vehicles come with drivers who act as location fixers and most of them have been to most of the parts in Zimbabwe and are very conversant with the local situations .they provide relevant information and fix any situation on ground.
 They also act as intermediaries between you and our office while on location.
 Contact us if you need a film fixer in Zimbabwe.

 Why use film crew fixers to film in Zimbabwe

-Film crew fixers is a company based in Uganda that assists production agencies and filming companies in South and East African countries as a whole.
+Africa Fixers is a company based in Uganda that assists production agencies and filming companies in South and East African countries as a whole.
 We handle all fixer services required with our professional team of local fixers and driver guides.
 We have all the relevant connections with other service providers and government agencies to make sure that accreditation and filming permits are processed in a short time.
 Contact us for details and all relevant information you would like to know for successful filming in Zimbabwe.